Binturong: Distribution and habitat

 In Malaysia, binturongs were recorded in secondary forest surrounding a palm estate that was logged in the 1970s.
 In Palawan, it inhabits primary and secondary lowland forest, including grassland–forest mosaic from sea level to 400 m.

 Ecology and behavior

 The binturong is active during the day and at night.
 Three sightings in Pakke Tiger Reserve were by day.
-Thirteen camera trap photograph events in Myanmar involved one around dusk, seven in full night and five in broad daylight.
-All photographs were of single animals, and all were taken on the ground.
-As binturongs are not very nimble, they may have to descend to the ground relatively frequently when moving between trees.
+Camera traps set up in Myanmar captured thirteen animals, one around dusk, seven at night and five in broad daylight.
+All the photographs were of single animals, and all were taken on the ground.
+Because binturongs are not very nimble, they may have to descend to the ground relatively frequently when moving between trees.

 Five radio-collared binturongs in the Phu Khieo Wildlife Sanctuary exhibited an arrhythmic activity dominated by crepuscular and nocturnal tendencies with peaks in the early morning and late evening.
-Reduced inactivity periods occurred from midday to late afternoon.
+Reduced activity periods occurred from midday to late afternoon.
 They moved between 25 m and 2698 m daily in the dry season and increased their daily movement to 4143 m in the wet season.
-Ranges sizes of males varied between 0.9 and 6.1 km2.
+Range size of males varied between 0.9 and 6.1 km2.
 Two males showed slightly larger ranges in the wet season.
 Their ranges overlapped between 30 and 70%.
 The average home range of a radio-collared female in the Khao Yai National Park was estimated at 4 km2, and the one of a male at 4.5 to 20.5 km2.

 The binturong is essentially arboreal.
 Pocock observed the behaviour of several captive individuals in the London Zoological Gardens.
-When resting they lie curled up, with the head tucked under the tail.
+When resting, they lay curled up with their heads tucked under their tails.
 They seldom leaped, but climbed skillfully, albeit slowly, progressing with equal ease and confidence along the upper side of branches or, upside down, beneath them.
-The prehensile tail was always ready as a help.
+The prehensile tail was always ready as an aid.
 They descended the vertical bars of the cage head first, gripping them between their paws and using the prehensile tail as a check.
-When irritated they growled fiercely.
-When on the prowl they periodically uttered a series of low grunts or a hissing sound made by expelling air through partially opened lips.
+They growled fiercely when irritated, and when on the prowl they periodically uttered a series of low grunts or a hissing sound, made by expelling air through partially opened lips.

 The binturong uses its tail to communicate.

-It moves about gently, often coming to a stop, and often using the tail to keep balance, clinging to a branch.
-It shows a pronounced comfort behaviour associated with grooming the fur, shaking and licking the hair, and scratching.
+It moves about gently, clinging to a branch, often coming to a stop, and often using the tail to keep balance.
+It shows a pronounced comfort behaviour associated with grooming the fur, shaking and licking its hair, and scratching.
 Shaking is the most characteristic element of comfort behaviour.